OpenEvalProject/evals/manuscripts/elife-43140/v2/manuscript.md

 These data together support the fact that in the superficial layers of the left MEC, cue cells largely responded to cues on one side, while the right cues were preferentially represented over left cues.
 The responses of both left and right cue cells formed consistent sequences around individual cues on their preferred side.

-## Cue cells represent visual cues in different environments
+### Cue cells represent visual cues in different environments

 We next asked whether cue cells are a specialized functional cell type that represents cue locations across environments.
 To investigate this, we measured calcium responses of the same neurons in layer 2 of the left MEC during navigation along two different virtual tracks.
 We found that many cue cells maintained cue-correlated responses along both tracks (Figure 6A, N = 5 animals).
 In general, the percentages of cue cells and non-cue cells that remained as the same cell types on two different tracks were significantly higher than chance (Figure 6B).
 Finally, cue cells showed highly correlated spatial shifts relative to cue templates across different tracks (Figure 6C).
 These observations suggest that cue cells are a functional cell type representing visual cue information across different environments.

 ![Figure 6.](https://cdn.elifesciences.org/articles/43140/elife-43140-fig6-v2.jpg)

 **Figure 6.:** (A) Examples of two cue cells.
 Each cell was imaged on two tracks.
 For each cell: black: mean ΔF/F versus linear track position.
 Red: cue template.
 The spatial shift is shown above each plot (right and left shifts of the template relative to the mean ΔF/F curve are defined as negative and positive values, respectively).
 (B) Percentage of cue cells (black) and non-cue cells (gray) that remained as the same cell types in two tracks.
 Each dot represents one FOV (N = 14 FOVs in 5 mice, which formed 7 groups (two FOVs/group) to determine common cue cells for two tracks).
 For each cell type, the area between two gray lines represents mean ± STD of data on 50 random datasets, in which cue cells in two tracks were randomly assigned.
 Real data vs. random data: cue cell: p=1.46 × 10−24; non-cue cell: p=5.13 × 10−14.
 (C) Spatial shifts of the same cue cells on two tracks.
 Each circles show the shifts of one cell.
 As in A, right and left shifts of the template relative to the mean ΔF/F curve are defined as negative and positive values, respectively. ectively.
 Red dotted line represents x = y. p=2.27 × 10−5. ***p≤0.001.
-Student’s t-test.Figure 6—source data 1.
+Student’s t-test.

 ## Discussion

 We have described a novel class of cells in MEC—termed cue cells—that were defined by a spatial firing pattern consisting of spatial firing fields located near prominent visual landmarks.
 When navigating a cue-rich virtual reality linear track, the population of cue cells formed a sequence of neural activity that was repeated at every landmark.
 When cues were removed, these cells no longer exhibited a sequence of spatial firing fields.
 This work shows that visual inputs drive cue cells, as additionally indicated by the preferred representation of contralateral cues during navigation along asymmetric tracks.
 Cue cells maintained cue-related spatial firing patterns across multiple environments, further supporting the hypothesis that cue cells are a distinct functional cell type in MEC.
 These properties of cue cells suggest that they could provide a source of spatial information in the local circuits of MEC that could be used in error correction in landmark rich environments.

-## Cue cells and previously identified cell types
+### Cue cells and previously identified cell types

 By recording during foraging in real arenas, we were able to determine how cue cells were related to previously identified MEC cell types (grid, head direction, border), all of which are defined by their activity in bounded 2D environments.
 We found that most cue cells were not grid or border cells, yet they did have noticeably stable, and somewhat irregular, spatial firing patterns in real arenas.
 Cue cell activity patterns cannot be explained by a relationship to the speed of the animal since animals tended to slow down only at the last cue in the sequence which was associated with a water reward (Figure 1—figure supplement 2).
 Cue cells account for a significant fraction (~22%) of the previously unexplained spatially-stable cells in MEC.
 While most cue cells were not grid or border cells, a vast majority of them had some orientation tuning (35%).
 The high prevalence of head direction tuning for these cells suggests either that cue cells may receive inputs from traditional head direction cells, or that a head direction preference is present for cue cells because of the location of particular features of the real arena that drives the activation of cue cells.
 Further work is required to determine the circuit mechanisms of this orientation tuning preference.